pranayvb/bmi-calculator/README.md

 # bmi-calculator
-bmi calulator using wieght and height
+bmi calulator using wieght and height made using python